interledgerjs/moneyd/README.md

 ### Cloud Test Network

 A publically accessible test network can be created by deploying moneyd to Heroku.
 Use the button below to deploy an instance of moneyd running in local mode.
-Prior to completing the app deployment, Heroku will ask for three required fields: Setting the asset code (i.e, XRP, USD), setting the asset scale, and setting the listening port.
+Prior to completing the app deployment, Heroku will ask for two required fields: Setting the asset code (i.e, XRP, USD) and setting the asset scale.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)